Congregation Beth Israel (Meridian, Mississippi): 1968 Ku Klux Klan bombing

 During the American Civil Rights Movement in the 1960s, the leadership of Beth Israel spoke out against the Ku Klux Klan's attacks on black churches.
-In response, Thomas Tarrants of Mobile, Alabama, who had helped bomb the synagogue building of Beth Israel Congregation and its rabbi's house there bombed Beth Israel's education building on May 28, 1968.
+In response, Thomas Albert Tarrants III (born December 20, 1946) of Mobile, Alabama, who had helped bomb the synagogue building of Beth Israel Congregation and its rabbi's house there bombed Beth Israel's education building on May 28, 1968.
 The blast was caused by about 15 sticks of dynamite planted by Tarrants and his accomplice, Danny Joe Hawkins, a top hitman in the White Knights of the Ku Klux Klan.
 The force of the blast knocked down several walls of the education building and caved in part of the roof while also destroying a door at the opposite end of the synagogue building.
 A hole approximately 24 in in diameter was left in the concrete floor, and damages were estimated to be around $50,000 (equivalent to $ today).
 A reward of $10,000 was offered by the Meridian City Council, and $15,000 extra was promised by the Jewish community of the city.
 According to Sammy Feltenstein, past president of Congregation Beth Israel, pieces of stained glass that survived the bombing were salvaged and adorn the front window of the synagogue today.